|Date of Birth||4 October 1946, New York City, New York, USA|

 Mini Bio (1)

-It was after the 1968 Democratic convention and there was a casting call for a film with several roles for the kind of young people who had disrupted the convention.
+Susan Sarandon was born in New York City, New York, to Lenora Marie (Criscione) and Phillip Leslie Tomalin, a television producer and advertising executive.
+She is of Italian (mother) and English, Irish, Welsh, and German (father) descent.
+Soon after the 1968 Democratic convention, there was a casting call for a film with several roles for the kind of young people who had disrupted the convention.
 Two recent graduates of Catholic University in Washington DC, went to the audition in New York for Joe (1970).
 Chris Sarandon, who had studied to be an actor, was passed over.
 His wife Susan got a major role.

 That role was as Susan Compton, the daughter of ad executive Bill Compton (Dennis Patrick).
 In the movie Dad Bill kills Susan's drug dealer boyfriend and next befriends Joe (Peter Boyle)-- a bigot who works on an assembly line and who collects guns.